-Dive All Star Red Sea
+Dive Egypt's Red Sea

 Our Red Sea dive liveaboard itineraries vary.
 Northern Red Sea trips include Ras Mohamed Nature Reserve, established as Egypt’s first national park in 1983, and the Straits of Tiran, the SS Thistlegorm and Abu Nuhas’ shipwrecks, plus hammerhead, silky, thresher and whale sharks.
 Southern trips highlight marine parks of Brothers Islands and Daedalus Reef.
 Oceanic whitetip sharks are seen at Elphinstone Reef, also one of our dive stops.